Ubitus usher in the cloud game era

-Ubitus usher in the cloud game era (Di martedì 16 marzo 2021) Tencent and other major game companies make strategic investments in Ubitus TAIPEI, March 16, 2021 /PRNewswire/

-Ubitus, one of the leading cloud game service providers, today announced it has completed a strategic round of financing.
-The investment was led by Tencent and other major game companies, including Square Enix, Sony Innovation Fund by IGV, and Actoz.
-Investments accelerate industry's transformation "We are very excited to have some of the most important players in the game industry as our strategic shareholders.
-Their investments represent a vote of confidence in our technology, our achievements, and our potential role in the rapidly growing cloud game market.
-With our innovative technology and their resources, we shall ...
-Leggi su liberoquotidiano

-Ubitus, one of the leading cloud game service providers, today announced it has completed a strategic round of financing.
-The investment was led by Tencent and other major game companies, including Square Enix, Sony Innovation Fund by IGV, and Actoz.
-Investments accelerate industry's transformation "We are very excited to have some of the most important players in the game industry as our strategic shareholders.
-Their investments represent a vote of confidence in our technology, our achievements, and our potential role in the rapidly growing cloud game market.
-With our innovative technology and their resources, we shall ...
-Leggi su liberoquotidiano
+Ubitus usher in the cloud game era (Di martedì 16 marzo 2021) ...
+March 16, 2021 /PRNewswire/ - Ubitus, one of the leading cloud game service providers, today announced it has completed a strategic round of financing.
+The investment was led by Tencent and other ...
+Leggi su ultimora.news

 Ultime Notizie dalla rete : Ubitus usher